Mahabu-Subhani/CodeAlpha---Internship/README.md

-# CodeAlpha Data Science Internship
+# Data Science Project
-This repository contains all the tasks and projects completed as part of the **CodeAlpha Data Science Internship**.
+This repository contains all the tasks and projects in the domain of **Data Science**.

-The internship focuses on applying **data science techniques, machine learning models, and exploratory data analysis (EDA)** to solve real-world problems.